Key Takeaways

 Contrary to popular opinion, maintaining a constant temperature throughout the day without any adjustments will not help save energy.
 In fact, this way, your HVAC system works unnecessarily even when there’s no need, such as when your house is empty.

 On the other hand, a temperature setback strategy will reduce how often your heating or cooling units run.
 When your HVAC isn’t running all day, you not only save on electricity bills but also reduce your carbon footprint.
-Even reheating or recooling your home would consume less energy than if the unit was running all day at a consistent temperature.
+Even reheating or recooling your home would consume less energy than running the unit all day at a consistent temperature.

 Smaller Temperature Difference Reduces Heat Loss or Gain

-According to the law of thermodynamics, heat transfer occurs from a higher temperature to a lower temperature.
+According to the law of thermodynamics, heat flows from a higher temperature to a lower one.
 This means that the greater the temperature difference between the outside and inside of your home, the higher the chances of heat loss or heat gain.

-If it’s 50F outside and you have set your thermostat to 80F, more heat will travel outside, prompting your unit to kick into action more often.
+If it’s 50°F outside and you have set your thermostat to 80°F, more heat will be lost to the outside, prompting your unit to kick on more often.
 Similarly, in summer, the cooler your house is, the faster the heat transfers from the outside into your home.

-When you setback your thermostat, you slow down the amount of heat transfer rate, and your HVAC won’t need to run as much.
-So if you turn your thermostat down to 70F, your home will experience minimum heat loss due to less temperature difference from the outside.
+When you set your thermostat back, you reduce heat transfer, so your HVAC won’t need to run as much.
+If you turn your thermostat down to 70°F, your home will experience minimal heat loss because there is less temperature difference between the inside and outside.
 Likewise, a higher set temperature in summer will reduce the heat flow from outside into your home, thus saving energy.

 How Much Can You Save?